WCSC/wcsc.github.io/guides/leon/vsftpd.md

 ## Secure vsftpd
 Here we will configure and secure our vsftpd server.
 Protip: on the ubuntu machine the conf files is in `/etc/vsftpd.conf` but in non-debian distros its generally inside `/etc/vsftpd/vsftpd.conf`.

-1. First generate some keys
+1. First generate some keys.
+    This guy [here](https://youtu.be/GSIDS_lvRv4) give an awesome explanation.
+We will secure our FTP traffic in this way.

     ```bash
     openssl genrsa -des3 -out FTP.key